xcratch/xcratch.github.io/docs/how-to-make-extension.md

 npm install
 ```

-To develop your extension, you have to clone [xcratch/scratch-gui#xcratch](https://github.com/xcratch/scratch-gui/tree/xcratch) and [xcratch/scratch-vm#xcratch](https://github.com/xcratch/scratch-vm/tree/xcratch) on the same directory of your extension code.
+To develop your extension, you have to clone [xcratch/scratch-gui#xcratch](https://github.com/xcratch/scratch-gui/tree/xcratch) on the same directory of your extension code.
 Following configuration of directories is assumed for development.

 ```